-Pain is the most prevalent and widely-reported health problem in society.
-For example, 80% of Americans report that they suffer from severe back pain, at some point in their lives, forty million people have some type of arthritic pain, and another forty million suffer from regular, recurring headaches.
+Pain is the most prevalent and widely-reported chronic health problem in society.
+For example, 80% of Americans report that they suffer from severe back pain, at some point in their lives, forty million people in the US have some type of arthritic pain, and another forty million suffer from regular, recurring headaches.
 Chronic pain is an epidemic that is estimated to drain the economy of almost $100 billion a year.

 Pain medications, although widely used, often are not effective for many people.
 Their efficacy can be marginal, tolerance tends to build quickly, and the side-effects of such medications result in over 75,000 people ending up in the hospital every year.

 Because of the widespread need, pain relief is the most often emphasized magnet therapy application.
 Numerous studies have supported its effectiveness in this regard.

 One of the most scientifically rigorous research studies focused on the pain associated with post-polio syndrome (PPS) (see Vallbona, et al., Archives Physical Medicine and Rehabilitation, November, 1997).
 As is often the case with SCD, people with PPS suffer from pain for various reasons, such as over-use injuries or inactivity of joints and muscles.